 In order to determine the exact size of an PTAC unit, homeowners need to understand how Btu capacity will be needed for their home.
 The calculations should include details about the insulation in the home, windows and doors, and the climatic conditions of the region.
 To find out the exact size of a unit, homeowners can use a heat-loss calculation.

-When purchasing an HVAC unit, it is important to know how to read the labels on the units.
+When purchasing an PTAC unit, it is important to know how to read the labels on the units.
 A contractor should be able to provide a clear explanation of the lingo.
-Consumer ratings will be helpful when comparing different types of HVAC units in the same fuel category.
+Consumer ratings will be helpful when comparing different types of PTAC units in the same fuel category.

-When choosing an HVAC unit, it is important to know how to properly size the unit.
+When choosing an PTAC unit, it is important to know how to properly size the unit.
 A unit that is too large will be inefficient and will run constantly.

 A unit that is too small will short-cycle before it cools/heats other rooms.
-In addition, a larger HVAC system will cost more.
+In addition, a larger PTAC system will cost more.
 An additional ton of cooling can cost $500 to a thousand dollars.
-A good HVAC contractor will perform a detailed assessment of your home to determine the correct output level.
-If your in need of a HVAC contractor get in contact with lion enterprises.
+A good PTAC contractor will perform a detailed assessment of your home to determine the correct output level.
+If your in need of a PTAC contractor get in contact with lion enterprises.